severus-snape/mobius-ants/README.txt

 3).
 Allow the user to have interactive control of the direction of the creatures using the mouse/arrow keys without having to explicitly place each foot of the creature.
 4).
 Skin the creatures with a mesh rather than a body constructed of OpenGL primitives.
 5).
 Added texture mapping to the creatures so that they have non-monochromatic features.
 6).
-Have both multiple cameras so that the user can switch between first person (as one of the ants/bipeds) and third person.
+Have multiple cameras so that the user can switch between first person (as one of the ants/bipeds) and third person.